itscarlosrufo/e2e-ts-gql-workshop/README.md

 ## Step 2️⃣ TS GraphQL Server

-In this step will generate
+In this step will auto-generate TypeScript types based on our GraphQL implementation to make our API type safe

+### Sumary
+- Explore API & Codebase
+- Evolve the API
+- Generate TS types
+- Evolve Safely the API

 ### 🤔 Explore API & Codebase